litmuschaos/v1-litmus-docs/docs/chaosengine-concepts.md

 </tr>
 <tr>
   <th>Notes</th>
   <td>The <code>applabel</code> in the spec specifies a unique label of the AUT.
 Usually provided as a quoted string of pattern key=value.
 Note that if multiple applications share the same label within a given namespace, the AUT is filtered based on the presence of the chaos annotation <code>litmuschaos.io/chaos: "true"</code>.
-If, however, the <code>annotationCheck</code> is disabled, then a random application (pod) sharing the specified label is selected for chaos.</td>
+If, however, the <code>annotationCheck</code> is disabled, then a random application (pod) sharing the specified label is selected for chaos.
+It is optional for the infra chaos.</td>
 </tr>
 </table>